kryptokrona/kryptokrona-docs/faq/Frequently-Asked-Questions.md

 * **Q: I'm using a Mac, can I still mine?**

-    A: Not yet, no. We're working on it.
+    A: Yes, of course!
+We're working on a guide.

 * **Q: I've started mining, how can I view my stats?**

     A: Take the pool address, and remove the port number.
 For example, if your pool address is `slowandsteady.fun:3333`, go to the website `slowandsteady.fun`.
 There should be a spot for you to put in your TRTL address, and you can then view your hashrate, pending balance, payouts, and more.